conweller/findr.vim/Readme.md

     * Sort based on last visited
     * Don't show full path if name is unique
 * Vim 8:
-    * Support for popup window
     * Support for history
-* Use global history instead of findr history